top of page

 8. B9 (Folate)

 1. Avoid products that contain folic acid.
 Instead, look for L-methyl folate or 5-MTHF forms of folate.
 Many people have a genetic issue that affects their ability to convert folic acid into l-methyl folate.
-In addition, many people get too much folic acid in their diet already from fortified foods.
-Avoid products that just list folate, as many of these products actually have folic acid but are lying and saying folate.
+In addition, many people already get too much folic acid in their diet from fortified foods.
+Avoid products that just list folate, as many of these products actually have folic acid but are misleading people by saying folate.

 9. B12 (Cobalamin)

 1. Avoid products that use cyanocobalamin.
 Many people have a genetic issue that affects their ability to convert cyanocobalamin to methylcobalamin.
 Instead, look for products that use methylcobalamin, adenosylcobalamin, and hydroxocobalamin.
-Also, avoid products that just say b-12 or cobalamin as it is important actually to know what form is being used.
+Also, avoid products that just say B-12 or cobalamin, as it is important to know what form is being used.

 10. Vitamin C